kubilaycaglayan/private-events/README.md

 # ASSOCIATIONS: PRIVATE EVENTS

 In this Ruby on Rails project we are creating a website similar to Eventbrite.
 Users can create events and invite people to these events.
-Users that have accepted the invitation will also be able to invite other users.
+A user can only see an event that they have been invited to.
+The creator of an event is automatically invited to that event.

 # [LIVE LINK](https://private-events-lotr.herokuapp.com/)